cbranch101/react-wiring-library/docSite/website/docs/basics/structure.md

 # Setting up Basic Wiring Structure

 Once we know which parts of our component we want to target, and how we're going to target them, it's just a matter of a building out the data structure that `react-wiring-library` will use to traverse your elements.

-While the different options for capturing all of the different variations of components can get pretty involved, the core idea is very simple.
-You're going to be building a tree, where each node in the tree is a DOM element.
-Each node will describe how to find that DOM element, add any required interactions specific to that element, and describe how the element should be serialized in the final snapshot.
+While the different options for capturing every possible component variation can get involved, the core idea is very simple.
+You're building a tree of DOM elements that are relevant to your tests.
+Each node in the tree will tell `react-wiring-library` how to find, interact with, and then serialize a given element.

 ## Scaffolding

 To get started, we need to add a single file called `testRender.js`(just a convention).
 This function will be a replacement for the standard render function imported from `react-testing-library`.
-In general, This file will define all of the test interactions and serializers(wiring) for your entire app.
+In general, this file contain a single wiring tree for your whole app.

-In this file, import `getRender` pass in your wiring object, and export the result of calling the function so it can be used in your tests

 ```javascript
 import {getRender} from 'react-wiring-library'